kalamuna/drupal-project/README.md

 ### Initialize CircleCI integration

-> Note: The circleci/php:7.3-node-browsers image is currently incompatible with Drupal 8, due to the upgrade to Composer 2.
-For the time being, the docker image is set to a specific tag from before composer was upgraded.

 1. Log into CircleCI and add your github repo as an active project.
 1. Find the place to add ssh keys to the circle project, which is at `Project Settings` >  `SSH Keys` > `Additional SSH Keys` in the new circleci interface, and at `Project Settings` > `SSH Permissions` in the old interface.
 1. And add a new private key with `drush.in` as the hostname and the private key text for `kalacommitbot@kalamuna.com`, or whichever user you added to the pantheon project for pushing commits.
 The private key should start with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.
 (Kalamuna devs should look in 1password for this info.)